Pylons/pyramid/docs/narr/commandline.rst

 can get a representation of both the implicit tween ordering (the ordering specified by calls to :meth:`pyramid.config.Configurator.add_tween`) and the explicit tween ordering (specified by the ``pyramid.tweens`` configuration setting) orderings using the ``paster ptweens`` command.
-Handler factories which are functions or classes will show up as a standard Python dotted name in the ``paster ptweens`` output.
-Tween factories which are *instances* will show their module and class name; the Python object id of the instance will be appended.
+Tween factories will show up represented by their standard Python dotted name in the ``paster ptweens`` output.

 For example, here's the ``paster pwteens`` command run against a system configured without any explicit tweens: